joyboseroy/contemplative-neuroscience-graph/README.md

 ## Status and scope

-Six traditions are built out.
+All six traditions now have complete structural coverage: every Practice node has a PRACTICED_WITHIN edge to its Tradition, a PRODUCES edge to its PhenomenologicalState, and (except hwadu investigation, where none exists yet) a CORRELATES_WITH edge to a NeuralSignature with an explicit evidence strength.
+Earlier versions of this graph only had this full wiring for the two most recently added traditions (Korean Seon, Jodo Shinshu); the four original traditions have since been brought up to the same standard, with citations added for each new edge.

 A much larger scope (Nyingma sub-practices down to tsa-lung and ngondro, Theravada's full progression, the four Zen styles, Shambhala, Mahamudra) is documented but deliberately deferred, see `phase_2_deferred_scope` in the JSON.

 Korean Seon and Jodo Shinshu are explicitly marked `low` / `theoretical_only` evidence strength throughout.
 Treat those two as hypotheses for future